oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 <br/>

 * Status Type Name: SUSPENDED
-* Status Type Description: The status of the Referenced Token is temporarily invalid, hanging, or debarred from privilege.
+* Status Type Description: The status of the Referenced Token is temporarily invalid, hanging or debarred from privilege.
 This state is reversible.
 * Status Type value: `0x02`
 * Change Controller: IETF
 * Specification Document(s): [](#status-types) of this specification